DoctorMcKay/node-internet-relay-chat/README.md

 ## socket

 The connection's socket object.
-You can use `bot.socket.write()` to send a raw line to the IRC server.
+You can use this if you need to do something that isn't exposed in other methods or properties.

 # Events